vacp2p/rfc/content/docs/rfcs/55/README.md

 # Abstract

+This specification describes how the Status 1-to-1 chat protocol is implemented on top of the Waku v2 protocol.
-Describes a Status 1-to-1 chat protocol that can be used to send private or public messages to a single recipient.
+This protocol can be used to send messages to a single recipient.

-# Background

-This document describes how 2 peers communicate with each other to send messages in a 1-to-1 chat, with privacy and authenticity guarantees.

 # Terminology